AleksGerman/coccoc-php-assignment/README.md

 * Implement 3 methods: getting a list of ads, getting one ad, creating an ad;
 * Validation of fields: each advert has no more than 3 pictures (links to pictures), description no more than 1000 characters, title no more than 200 characters;
 * HTML and JS parts implementation are optional;
+* Unit tests: try to achieve coverage of 70% or more;

 If you have doubts about the details - make the decision yourself, but in your README.md we recommend writing down the questions, and the decisions made on them.